Essential Aquarium Lighting Guide for Luxurious Planted Tanks

 Take photos weekly to track your progress.
 Lighting changes can take 2-4 weeks to show full effects!

-Ready to Transform Your Planted Tank?
+Ready to Optimize Your Tank Lighting?

-PAR Analysis
+PAR Fundamentals

 Quick Reference Card